 The Villages Golf Cart Rules and Injuries

-Speed limits and other rules are generally well marked at golf clubs and on golf cart paths, and these must be obeyed.
-However, the rules of public roads, when it comes to golf carts, are usually less understood.
-In counties and cities where golf carts are allowed to operate on public roads, the following rules under Florida statutes 316.212 and 316.2126 must be obeyed:
+Speed limits and other golf cart rules in The Villages, FL are generally well-marked at golf clubs and on golf cart paths, and these must be obeyed.
+However, in The Villages, golf cart rules on public roads, are usually less understood.
+In counties and cities where golf carts are allowed to operate on public roads, the following rules under Florida statute 316.212 and Florida Statute 316.2126 must be obeyed:

 - Drivers operating a golf cart on a public road with a speed limit above 20 miles per hour, or driving a golf cart with a maximum speed between 20 and 25 miles per hour, must have a valid driver’s license (and be 16 or older);

 - Golf carts can only be operated from sunrise to sunset unless a municipality has granted night driving rights to golf carts with front and rear lights;

 - Golf carts can only be driven on public residential roads with speed limits of 35 miles per hour or less;